helmwave/docs/docs/intro.md

 ---

-Here I would like to express our gratitude to all contributors for their commits, authors of third-party dependencies and all open source community ❤️
+Here I would like to express our gratitude to all contributors for their commits, authors of third-party dependencies and all open source communities ❤️